ychoi04/mica-gd405/lectures/w4-conditionals.md

 # Conditionals
 Conditionals are everywhere in softwares.
-Anytime, you want to diverge and create different results based on different situations, you will use the conditionals.
+Anytime you want to diverge and create different results based on different situations, you will use the conditionals.
 Here, we will look at a few simple examples.

 ## Boolean